xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

     -- to do the rational part.
     S 0 x = ((1 + s5)/2)^n - ((1 - s5)/2)^n
 ```

+Improvements might be possible but for now the matrix-inspired
+version is still more efficient.
 </div>

 You feel a congratulatory tap on your back.
 Well deserved.
 You feel satisfied.
 But tired too.
 Actually really tired.
-You look up and you see the
+You blink, look up at the
 food-place employee giving you the "we are about to close look".
 There is nobody else in here, you are the last customer.